 - Our natural and urban environment is improved in a sustainable way.

-- developed the Waste Minimisation and Recycling Strategy and the Tree Strategy
+- Developed and adopted the Tree Strategy 2017.